Ensuring that businesses have access to the finance they need to grow

-- The Scottish National Investment Bank to be operational in 2020 and investing £2 billion in businesses and communities
+- The Scottish National Investment Bank to be operational in 2020 and investing £2 billion over 10 years in businesses and communities

-- The Scottish Growth Scheme investing £500m in businesses by June 2020
+- The Scottish Growth Scheme unlocking up to £500m investment in ambitious businesses by June 2020

 Building Scotland Fund